apache/hudi/website/docs/flink-quick-start-guide.md

 last_modified_at: 2020-08-12T15:19:57+08:00
 ---

-This guide provides an instruction for Flink Hudi integration.
+This page introduces Flink-Hudi integration.
 We can feel the unique charm of how Flink brings in the power of streaming into Hudi.
-Reading this guide, you can quickly start using Flink on Hudi, learn different modes for reading/writing Hudi by Flink:
+This guide helps you quickly start using Flink on Hudi, and learn different modes for reading/writing Hudi by Flink:

 - **Quick Start** : Read [Quick Start](#quick-start) to get started quickly Flink sql client to write to(read from) Hudi.
 - **Configuration** : For [Global Configuration](flink_configuration#global-configurations), sets up through `$FLINK_HOME/conf/flink-conf.yaml`.
 For per job configuration, sets up through [Table Option](flink_configuration#table-options).